iainelder/dotfiles/README.md

 A generic workflow prepares the Ubuntu container as in the development environment, runs the installer, and then runs the installer again to test idempotency.

-### Duplicate workflow names

-Sometimes I forget to set a name for the new workflow when I copy from an existing one.
-See docs to [fix a duplicate workflow name](docs/Fix-a-duplicate-workflow-name.md).
-This check should be automated, but it's quicker just to fix it when it is noticed.

 ## GitHub API limit

 Many of the installers make an API call to GitHub Releases.